 Some companies prioritize compensation and benefits to the detriment of their learning and development (L&D) programs.
 But today’s professionals are moving away from traditional work norms where salary, benefits, and status dominate.

 The modern workforce wants a more well-rounded employee experience that includes development and growth.
-This mismatch in values is probably driving the fact that 40% of professionals changing jobs in 2022 did so due to a lack of development opportunities.
+This mismatch in values probably means that 40% of professionals changing jobs in 2022 did so due to a lack of development opportunities.

 4. Insufficient benefits

-19% of employees would consider leaving their job for better benefits.
-Some of the top perks they’re asking for are:
+19% of employees would consider leaving their jobs for better benefits.
+Some of the top perks they’re asking for include:

 - Extra annual leave